ptsteadman/notebook/log.md

 At defcon.
 Excellent.

-New works: columnist, comfort zone, cool, facist, publicize.
+New words: columnist, comfort zone, cool, facist, publicize.

 The definition of privacy is the weakest link in discussions about privacy.